Shushsa/docs/docs/general.md

 Yes, you will be able to use Ledger Nano S/X.

 ## Q2: What makes you a hybrid exchange?
 We are using a hybrid of two different consensuses.
 The Multi Bonded Proof of Stake and Multi Bonded Proof of Authority.
-The first one guarantees security of the settlement layer and the second one guarantees speed of the exchange zones
+The first one guarantees the security of the settlement layer and the second one guarantees speed of the exchange zones

 ## Q3: What makes you an interchain exchange?